b0494b0494/local-terraform-sample/docs/IMPROVEMENT_REPORT.md

 ### Additional Type Hints - ?
 Completed
 - **Status**: ?
 Completed
 - **Changes**:
-  - Added type hints to all 21 endpoint functions in `app.py`
+  - Added type hints to all endpoint functions in `routes/` modules
-  - Added type hints to all 19 functions in `auth.py`
+  - Added type hints to all functions in `auth_pkg/` modules
   - Added type hints to all functions in `llm_app.py`
   - Added type hints to all test functions in `test_app.py`
   - Improved code quality and IDE support significantly